signalfx/splunk-otel-js/docs/advanced-config.md

 ## List of settings

-This distribution supports all the configuration options supported by the components it uses with the defaults specified by the [OTel Specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md):
+This distribution supports all the configuration options supported by the components it uses with the defaults specified by the [OTel Specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md).

+### Tracing

 | Environment variable<br>``startTracing()`` argument             | Default value           | Support | Notes
 | --------------------------------------------------------------- | ----------------------- | ------- | ---